 4. A little exercise goes a long way

 According to WebMD, getting a little exercise can make you more productive throughout the day.
 Even though you probably feel like you’re short on time and energy as it is, it may be worth it to wake up that extra hour early to exercise.
-WebMD recounts one specific woman’s experience with working out a couple times during the work week, “It’s been a real boost in terms of the way I feel for the rest of the day.
+WebMD recounts one specific woman’s experience with working out a couple of times during the workweek, “It’s been a real boost in terms of the way I feel for the rest of the day.
 I feel like my head is clearer and I’ve had a little time to myself.”

 5. Hold onto your weekends

 Ask any new entrepreneur and they’ll laugh at the notion of a weekend.
-When you’re first trying to get your business up and running, most small business owners kiss their weekends goodbye.
+When you’re first trying to get your business up and running, most small business owners kiss their weekends’ goodbye.
 Though, once they get into the swing of things, those weekends should come back!
 Unfortunately, most small business owners get so accustomed to never taking a day off, they continue to work that way.
-Of course, you should peek at your email a couple times over the course of two days, but resting can be just as important as working in terms of business health.
+Of course, you should peek at your email a couple of times over the course of two days, but resting can be just as important as working in terms of business health.

 6. Look the part

 You have come this far with your business, you have earned the right to dress to impress.
 It is so easy to slip into a cycle of waking up, munching on a bowl of Cheerios while remaining comfortable in your favorite pair of flannel jammies, then just beginning to look over the day’s duties.
 That turns into just performing a few of the day’s first tasks while in the jammies, followed by completing days upon weeks of work all while in the same pair of jammies!

 Sporting heels and a blazer is not pertinent for everyday tasks, but a nice pair of dark jeans with an ironed button-down can do wonders for your attitude when performing those quotidian business duties.
 If a client comes by the ‘office,’ go ahead and whip out a pencil skirt.